uroybd/neovim-config/README.md

 ## Plugins and LSPs

-A comprehensive and visually pleasing list of plugins and LSPs used in this config can be viewed at[dotfyle](https://dotfyle.com/uroybd/neovim-config)
+A comprehensive and visually pleasing list of plugins and LSPs used in this config can be viewed at [dotfyle](https://dotfyle.com/uroybd/neovim-config)

 ## Install Instructions